Sensitivity increase of 3D printed, self-sensing, carbon fibers structures with conductive filament matrix due to flexural loading: Conclusion

 \section{Conclusion}

 { }

-In this paper, highly sensitive carbon fiber strain gauges were 3D printed and made more sensitive by ``breaking-in'' the samples under high loads, achieving gauge factors of up to 126.
+In this paper, highly sensitive carbon fiber strain gauges were 3D printed and made more sensitive by pre-stressing the samples under high loads, achieving gauge factors of over $100$.
 It was shown that the increase in gauge factor at high loads is an irreversible change that also persists at low loading of the fibers, offering great potential for sensing applications.
 The increase in gauge factor is attributed to progressive fiber failure.
 The coextrusion of conductive filament alongside the fibers was investigated, and the results showed that it reduces the noise in the samples, and improves the electrical connection between the electrode and the carbon fibers.
-More research needs to be done in order to make a full characterization of the sensors' properties, as well as confirming the fiber breakage.
+More research needs to be done in order to make a full characterization of the sensors' properties.